 Many of our students are members of local community sports and social clubs, and we promote involvement in the community.
 In partnership with our French programme, we encourage students and their families to join local clubs and associations, for pursuits such as sailing, horse-riding and football.

-Other clubs are hosted by the school, including Drumming, Judo and Girl Scouts.
+Other clubs are hosted by the school, including Violin, Judo and Girl Scouts.

 La Côte International School has contributed to many good causes since it was set up.
 Every year, our students and their families support the Operation Christmas Child Project, which provides gifts to children in need in over 100 different countries.
 In addition, each year we select at least one other charity to support through various fundraising activities.
 We believe charitable work through the school can inspire students and families to make a real difference in the local and global community.